Adibla/ares/README.md

 - [x] Add back to top links
 - [ ] Custom messages for some use cases (already existing migration exc...)
 - [ ] Improve errors management
-- [ ] Manage multiple dbms in single transaction
+- [ ] Manage multiple dbms in single transaction (think about that)
-- [ ] Reuse MongoDB connection, no multiple instances
+- [ ] Connect to MongoDB once, no need to create multiple instances
 - [ ] Remove "any" everywhere and use types for everything
 - [ ] Other dbms support
 - [ ] Validation checksum